chikadevops/D.io-Tutorials/S3/README.md

 CLI (Command Line Interface): This is a tool that lets you control AWS services using text commanas typed into a terminal or command prompt.
 It's handy for automating tasks and scripting repetitive actions.

 SDKs (Software Development Kits): SDKs are packages of tools and code that help developers build applications that use AWS services.
-They provide ready-made functions and examples to make it easier to integrate AWS into your software projects, whether you're coding in Jav@Python, Javascript, or another language.
+They provide ready-made functions and examples to make it easier to integrate AWS into your software projects, whether you're coding in Java, Python, Javascript, or another language.

 ## What is S3 Versioning?